richeyphu/WatchDoge/WatchDoge/esp32/README.md

 # ESP32 Module

-This sketch⁠—WiFi Gateway Module⁠—is for ESP32 board.
+This sketch—WiFi Gateway Module—is for ESP32 board.